davidmalcolm/texi2rst/output/environment-variables-affecting-gcc.rst

   C-EUCJP
     Recognize EUCJP characters.

     If :envvar:`LANG` is not defined, or if it has some other value, then the compiler uses ``mblen`` and ``mbtowc`` as defined by the default locale to recognize and translate multibyte characters.

 Some additional environment variables affect the behavior of the preprocessor.

 ..
 Copyright (C) 1999-2015 Free Software Foundation, Inc.
    This is part of the CPP and GCC manuals.

-..
    For copying conditions, see the file gcc.texi.
    -

-..
    Environment variables affecting the preprocessor
    -
+   If this file is included with the flag ``cppmanual'' set, it is formatted for inclusion in the CPP manual; otherwise the main GCC manual.

+.. envvar:: CPATHCPATH

   ..
-If this file is included with the flag ``cppmanual'' set, it is formatted for inclusion in the CPP manual; otherwise the main GCC manual.
+Commented out until ObjC++ is part of GCC:
+     @itemx OBJCPLUS_INCLUDE_PATH

+  Each variable's value is a list of directories separated by a special character, much like :envvar:`PATH`, in which to look for header files.
+  The special character, ``PATH_SEPARATOR``, is target-dependent and determined at GCC build time.
+For Microsoft Windows-based targets it is a semicolon, and for almost all other targets it is a colon.

+  :envvar:`CPATH` specifies a list of directories to be searched as if specified with :option:`-I`, but after any paths given with :option:`-I` options on the command line.
+This environment variable is used regardless of which language is being preprocessed.

+  The remaining environment variables apply only when preprocessing the particular language indicated.
+Each specifies a list of directories to be searched as if specified with :option:`-isystem`, but after any paths given with :option:`-isystem` options on the command line.

+  In all these variables, an empty element instructs the compiler to search its current working directory.
+Empty elements can appear at the beginning or end of a path.
+For instance, if the value of :envvar:`CPATH` is ``:/special/include``, that has the same effect as -I. -I/special/include.

+  .. man end
+     man begin ENVIRONMENT

+.. envvar:: DEPENDENCIES_OUTPUTDEPENDENCIES_OUTPUT

+  .. index:: dependencies for make as output

+  If this variable is set, its value specifies how to output dependencies for Make based on the non-system header files processed by the compiler.
+System header files are ignored in the dependency output.

+  The value of :envvar:`DEPENDENCIES_OUTPUT` can be just a file name, in which case the Make rules are written to that file, guessing the target name from the source file name.
+Or the value can have the form ``file````target``, in which case the rules are written to file ``file`` using ``target`` as the target name.

+  In other words, this environment variable is equivalent to combining the options :option:`-MM` and :option:`-MF` (Preprocessor Options), with an optional :option:`-MT` switch too.

+.. envvar:: SUNPRO_DEPENDENCIESSUNPRO_DEPENDENCIES

+  .. index:: dependencies for make as output

+  This variable is the same as :envvar:`DEPENDENCIES_OUTPUT` (see above), except that system header files are not ignored, so it implies :option:`-M` rather than :option:`-MM`.
+However, the dependence on the main input file is omitted.
+  Preprocessor Options.

+.. man end